marma/tiniestarchive/README.md

 ### Usage - iterate over packages

 ```
-from tiniestarchive import Archive
+from tiniestarchive import HttpArchive

-with Archive('https://example.org/') as archive:
+with HttpArchive('https://example.org/') as archive:
     for instance_id in archive:
         print(instance_id)
 ```